 - It is very difficult to prepare for these questions and they can often take you unawares.
 Once you recognise them, you can handle them much better.

-- Sometimes in an interview you will be asked a question that seems to have no relation to the job or is very difficult to understand.
+- Sometimes in an interview you will be asked a question that seems very difficult to understand.

 For the interview:

 Smile, answer as positively as you can do your best, that’s it, that’s all you can do.
 Remember it is not about getting every interview, chances are you won’t, it is about learning about the interview process, improving your skills, so that when the right job comes along for you , you can do a very good interview for it.